 “No,” Lucas’ voice came through the line.
 “He was old, yes.
 But when he wanted to fight, he could fight.
-He was choosing to fade, but he could’ve stopped that at any time.
+He was choosing to fade because his mate died, but he could’ve stopped that at any time.
 Whatever killed him was powerful.”

 “No,” Lucas said, and my hope for an easy solution dwindled.
-“From what I heard, there weren’t enough remains of John to even know who he was.
+“From what I heard, the fey beast didn’t leave remains to identify a body.
 Muraco was in a circle formed of blood.
 He was laid on the ground, arms and legs stretched wide.
-Precisely one centimeter spacing between each joint.”
+Precisely one centimeter spacing between each severed joint.”
 The more he talked the rougher his voice got.
 Lucas was one pissed off Were.

 “It was a ritual killing.
 So, it has to be another witch gone bad,” I said.

 “Or a demon that she released,” Claudia said.